SystemsApproach/ops/control.rst

 * `traffic-class`: Link to a `Traffic-Class` object that describes the type of traffic.

-You will see that the `Device-Group` an `Application` models include similar fields.
-The idea is that QoS parameters are established for the slice as a whole (based on the selected `Template`) and then individual devices and applications connected to that slice can define their own, more-restrictive QoS parameters on an instance-by-instance basis.
+Notice that the `Device-Group` an `Application` models include similar fields.
+The idea is that QoS parameters are established for the slice as a whole (based on the selected `template`) and then individual devices and applications connected to that slice can be assigned their own, more-restrictive QoS parameters on an instance-by-instance basis.

 As noted in the previous section, Aether decouples the abstract `Slice` objects from the implementation details about the backend